 We teach forgiveness to be one of the most powerful actions that we can show others because that is how the Lord showed us that He loved us.
 We are to forgive others as He has forgiven us.

-November of 2015 marks 5 years since the Tripp Family came to Welcome Baptist.
+The Tripp Family came to Welcome Baptist Church in November of 2010.
 It was truly the Lord's will that brought them to our Church to visit on the very evening that our previous pastor, Brother Stanley, announced his retirement.
 The Lord provided, right on time.

 Pastor Michael Tripp and his wife, Amber, have 7 children.
 Keturah, Michael Jr., Lydia, Tyler, Jace, Kayla, and Lynneah